Fancy That

 Fancy That is the second mixtape by the British singer-songwriter and record producer PinkPantheress.
 It was released on 9 May 2025 through Warner Records.
 It marks her second mixtape release, following her debut mixtape To Hell with It (2021).
-The mixtape, which runs for around 20 minutes, features production from PinkPantheress herself as well as Aksel Arvid, The Dare, Count Baldor, Glasear, Jkarri, Phil and Oscar Scheller.
+The mixtape, which runs for around 20 minutes, features production from PinkPantheress herself as well as Aksel Arvid, the Dare, Count Baldor, Glasear, Jkarri, Phil and Oscar Scheller.

-To PinkPantheress, the project felt like the "most tied together project" of her career.
-She hoped that fans and listeners "can hear the signs of growth" in her as an artist.
-Upon release, it was met with critical acclaim and reached number three in the UK.
+PinkPantheress described Fancy That as the "most tied together project" of her career, and hoped that fans and listeners "can hear the signs of growth" in her as an artist.
+Upon release, it was met with critical acclaim and reached number three in the United Kingdom.
 It was shortlisted for the 2025 Mercury Prize and received nominations for Best Dance/Electronic Album and Best Dance Pop Recording for “Illegal” at the 68th Grammy Awards.
+The mixtape was supported by the An Evening With...
+PinkPantheress tour, which spanned from 18 September 2025 to 2 June 2026.

 A remix album, titled Fancy Some More?, was released on 10 October 2025.
-Announced on 6 October, it features collaborations with Anitta, Seventeen, Bladee, Oklou, Jade, Yves, Kylie Minogue, JT, Sugababes, Zara Larsson, Ravyn Lenae, Nia Archives, Rachel Chinouriri, Kaytranada, Basement Jaxx, Joe Goddard, DJ Caio Prince & Adame DJ, Mochakk, Loukeman & Lead, Sega Bodega, Groove Armada, and Kilimanjaro.
+Announced on 6 October, it features collaborations with Anitta, Seventeen, Bladee, Oklou, Jade, Yves, Kylie Minogue, JT, Sugababes, Zara Larsson, Ravyn Lenae, Nia Archives, Rachel Chinouriri, Kaytranada, Basement Jaxx, Joe Goddard, DJ Caio Prince & Adame DJ, Mochakk, Loukeman & Leod, Sega Bodega, Groove Armada, and Kilimanjaro.

 Background and release

-Following the sucess of PinkPantheress's 2023 album, Heaven Knows, and her 2024 Capable Of Love Tour, PinkPantheress was launched to new global heights of popularity, notably with US top 10 single "Boy's a Liar Pt.
+Following the success of PinkPantheress's 2023 album, Heaven Knows, and her 2024 Capable Of Love Tour, PinkPantheress was launched to new global heights of popularity, notably with US top 10 single "Boy's a Liar Pt.
 2".
 PinkPantheress first teased the release date of the mixtape in a cryptic Instagram post in March 2025.
 The lead single "Tonight" was released on April 4, a "clubby tune" that samples "Do You Know What I'm Seeing?" by Panic! at the Disco from their 2008 album Pretty.
 Odd., it was produced by PinkPantheress as well as Aksel Arvid and Count Baldor.
 On April 6, she shared the tracklist of the mixtape, which includes nine tracks.
 It also features the track "Romeo" which the singer had been teasing on her TikTok in April 2024.
 On April 18, the singer announced the release of the second single "Stateside", which was released on April 25.
-Produced by PinkPantheress and The Dare, the song features 'hypnotic' and 'dreamy' production.
 The album was released on 9 May 2025, alongside a music video for "Illegal".

+A Japan edition of Fancy That was released on 18 February 2026, including a bonus track remix of "Tonight" with Japanese singer Thelma Aoyama.